 Powerful on-demand delivery infrastructure is indispensable to local retail in the new era.
 To seize the growing market opportunities, five years ago we founded Dada Now, our open local on-demand delivery platform.
 Leveraging cutting-edge proprietary technologies and deep insights into the logistics industry, Dada Now has developed into a leading local on-demand delivery platform in China open to merchants and individual senders across various industries and product categories.
-For the twelve months ended September 30, 2019, more than 502,000 annual active riders collectively delivered over 635 million orders, fulfilling the delivery demand for the participants on our platforms.
-As of September 30, 2019, Dada Now's intra-city delivery service covered more than 600 cities and counties in China, and its last-mile delivery service covered more than 2,300 cities and counties in China.
-Dada Now was the largest open on-demand delivery platform in China by number of orders in the first nine months of 2019, according to the iResearch Report.
+In 2019, more than 525,000 annual active riders collectively delivered over 753 million orders, fulfilling the delivery demand for the participants on our platforms.
+As of December 31, 2019, Dada Now's intra-city delivery service covered more than 700 cities and counties in China, and its last-mile delivery service covered more than 2,400 cities and counties in China.
+Dada Now was the largest open on-demand delivery platform in China by estimated number of orders in 2019, according to the iResearch Report.
 The strong on-demand delivery infrastructure further enables us to serve as the backbone to our partners.

 In 2016, we extended our core capabilities from local on-demand delivery to local on-demand retail by acquiring JDDJ, the former local retail platform and a strategic asset of JD Group.
 JDDJ has since quickly built its reputation by delivering top-notch services to retailers and brand owners and offering high-quality on-demand retail experience for consumers.
 For instance, we partner with almost all the leading supermarket chains in China, including Walmart, Yonghui and CR Vanguard.
 Moreover, as one of the world's most reputable retail chain giants, Walmart Group extended its trust and support to us through its investments in our company and comprehensive strategic cooperation with us.
-In the first nine months of 2019, JDDJ was the largest local on-demand retail platform in the supermarket segment by GMV, according to the iResearch Report.
-Since the acquisition, JDDJ has achieved remarkable growth, with GMV in the twelve months ended September 30, 2019 increasing by 72.0% year-on-year to RMB10,521 million generated from 114.0 million orders by 21.1 million active consumers during the period.
+In 2019, JDDJ was the largest local on-demand retail platform in the supermarket segment by estimated GMV, according to the iResearch Report.
+Since the acquisition, JDDJ has achieved remarkable growth, with GMV in 2019 increasing by 66.4% year-on-year to RMB12,205 million generated from 119.2 million orders by 24.4 million active consumers during the period.